lahwran/tx_tlsrelay/readme.md

 ---------------------------

-The relay uses a very cheap approach: for each incoming connection, the server must initiate a new TCP connection to the relay.
-This has all the drawbacks associated with creating a new TCP connection, but means that you don't have to write a multiplexer-protocol implementation to use it.
+The relay uses a very cheap approach: for each incoming connection, the server must initiate a new TCP/TLS connection to the relay.
+This has all the drawbacks associated with creating a new TCP/TLS connection, but means that you don't have to write a multiplexer-protocol implementation to use it.

 On startup, the relay allocates a pool of listening ports.
 This is done ahead of time